 Although new, some of the methods being used in this paper have been available to practitioners for a few years now (J A Royle et al., 2013).
 However, lack of knowledge about the available tool-kits and lack of capacity have seemingly prevented their widespread use by ecologists.
-Through this paper, we analyse data from snow leopards representing three neighbouring habitats in South Gobi and investigate a series of models based on the species’ natural history and ecology.
-We developed a range of candidate models, whose variants (depending on specific study areas) should be analysed when reporting snow leopard populations from different study areas.
-We also provide the modelling approach to compare densities and effects of various covariates on density, detection probability and movement patterns.
+Through this paper, we analyse data from snow leopards representing three neighbouring habitats in South Gobi and investigate a series of models based on the species’ natural history and ecology, specifically the density, detection probability and movement patterns.
+We develop a range of candidate models, whose variants (depending on specific study areas) can be used to analyse data when reporting snow leopard populations from different study areas.

 Table 1 Top models based on minimum AICc from the three study areas analysed individually and together